Enfield Square

-Enfield Square Mall (formerly Westfield Shoppingtown Enfield Square), is an enclosed shopping mall in Enfield, Connecticut.
-The mall is owned by Namdar Realty Group.
-At 788,000 sqft, Enfield Square Mall is the 10th largest mall in the state of Connecticut, containing 54 shops, all on one level.
-As of 2025, there is only a single anchor store: Target.
+Enfield Square Mall (formerly Westfield Shoppingtown Enfield Square), was an enclosed shopping mall in Enfield, Connecticut.
+The mall property is owned by Woodsonia Real Estate.
+At 788,000 sqft, Enfield Square Mall was the 10th largest mall in the state of Connecticut, once containing a total of 54 shops, all on one level.
+As of 2025, there is only a single anchor store in operation: Target.
+The mall fell through the plan for demolition and redevelopment into a mixed-use community hub, which resulted in it closing in the spring of 2026.